aisha-x/THM/Rooms/Challenges/Industrial-Intrusion-Event/Task-28.md

 # Task-28

-the goal is to reverse engineer the binary and try to break the service. <target-ip> 9008
+the goal is to reverse engineer the binary and try to break the service. target-ip: 9008

 ---